eclipse-symphony/symphony/docs/symphony-book/information-graph/modeling-a-factory.md

-# Modeling a Factory using ISA95 Model
+# Modeling a Factory using the ISA95 Model

 The following diagram illustrates a typical structure of an industrial automation system using the ISA95 model.
 Such a system encompasses multiple sub-systems, including ERP, MES, and SCADA, as well as various device categories like servers, PLCs, and sensors.
 Additionally, it involves multiple network connections, various user roles, policies, and numerous other components.